ooyala/immunity/README.txt

 # Pulling in builds
 Fetch_commits will grab commits from repos found in ~/immunity_repos, so you'll need to clone some git repos into that directory in order to fetch builds.

-# Having the Immunity System deploy apps to your local disk (into /opt)
-You'll need to make sure that SSH is enabled on your mac (via System Preferences > Sharing > Enabling "Remote Login").

 Testing the Immunity System's deploy using Vagrant
 --------------------------------------------------